 Portman Symposium: SHAPING LIGHT

-Coinciding with the twenty-fifth anniversary of the Portman Prize Studio in the School of Architecture at Georgia Tech, we will establish the Annual Portman Symposium at the School of Architecture.
-The Portman Symposium will bring thought leaders to Atlanta for an outward-facing event.
-Invited guests, faculty, students, and the broader professional community will catalyze discussion around the themes and topic of the Portman studio.
+Coinciding with the twenty-fifth anniversary of the Portman Prize Studio in the School of Architecture at Georgia Tech, we established the Annual Portman Symposium at the School of Architecture.
+The Portman Symposium brought thought leaders to Atlanta for an outward-facing event.
+Invited guests, faculty, students, and the broader professional community catalyzed discussion around the themes and topic of the Portman studio.
+The inaugural Portman Symposium took place April 19, 2025, from 10 a.m to 2 p.m. in the Reinsch-Pierce Auditorium.

 2025 Portman Symposium: The Science of Light